fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 # Objects

-All objects must start with a tag a VarInt length then VarInt objectID.
+All objects must start with a tag a VarInt length, then a VarInt objectID.
 Applications can reserver tags for their objects in the registry defined in the IANA section.